 These are all common concerns that people use as excuses to not practice yoga.
 The truth is - you don't have to be young, in perfect health, have superman strength or ballerina flexibility to do yoga.
 You simply need to find the right style of yoga and instructor for YOU and your body.
 Allow yourself to practice at your own speed and within your physical limits.
 Yoga is a practice, and one that can be progressive and done in ANY body as long as you give yourself some grace in the process and allow for helpful modifications.
 At Flow we do our best to offer a diverse range of classes taught by instructors that are trained in sound alignment and biomechanics.

-Yoga for Men
+Yoga is for All Genders

 Can Flow Yoga prevent injuries and keep me pursuing the activities I love?